kogito-ops/puppet-ufw/README.md

 ### Beginning with ufw

-The ufw module does not require any specific set up to be used.
+The ufw module does not require any specific setup to be used.

 ## Usage

-**Warning**: UFW denies incoming traffic by default, so users will be locked-out unless you explicitly provide a rule that allows remote management (ssh, etc).
+**Warning**: UFW denies incoming traffic by default, so it locks out users unless provided a rule that allows remote management (ssh, etc).

 ### Basic